-Alicia has over 12 years of experience coaching and teaching.
-She received her B.A. in Sociology from Kenyon College as well as her M.A. in Kinesiology with a concentration in Sports Management from Saint Mary’s College of CA. Alicia began her coaching career working for the English Lacrosse Association as a local development officer teaching lacrosse in schools and universities in the Southwest Region of the UK.
+Alicia has over twelve years of experience coaching and teaching.
+She received her BA in Sociology from Kenyon College as well as her MA in Kinesiology with a concentration in Sports Management from Saint Mary’s College, CA. Alicia began her coaching career working for the English Lacrosse Association as a local development officer teaching lacrosse in schools and universities in the Southwest Region of the UK.
 After returning to the United States, Alicia spent six years coaching lacrosse at the NCAA Division I level on the east coast and most recently at UC Berkeley.
-Prior to joining the Julia Morgan family, she spent the last two years getting her graduate degree and working for a sports-based youth development non-profit in Oakland, in addition to coaching lacrosse at Cal.
-Outside of school, Alicia likes to bake, go hiking, find new trails to run, sit by Lake Merritt reading, and spend time with friends exploring the Bay Area.
+Prior to joining the Julia Morgan family, she spent two years getting her graduate degree and working for a sports-based youth development nonprofit in Oakland, in addition to coaching lacrosse.
+Outside of school, Alicia likes to puzzle, bake, hike, find new trails to run, sit by Lake Merritt reading, and spend time with friends exploring the Bay Area.

 Phil is a Berkeley native, composer, performer, studio musician, and music teacher.
-He received his B.A. in music composition from Yale University and has since composed and musically directed shows for the Young Actor’s Workshop, Berkeley High School, and the Berkeley Playhouse.
+He received his BA in music composition from Yale University and has since composed and musically directed shows for the Young Actor’s Workshop, Berkeley High School, and the Berkeley Playhouse.
 Outside the orchestra pit, he is equally comfortable in a funk or jazz band, and plays regularly with his own rock band for kids, The Bug Family Band.
 Starting at Park Day and moving to JMSG, he has now been a middle school music teacher for over fifteen years and continues to love sharing his passion for the performing arts with his students!
 At JMSG, he gets to share other passions too, like those for games, sports, and the outdoors in his PE class.
-Away from school, Phil might be found with his wife and two daughters at the A’s game, on the frisbee field, camping in the mountains, or maybe in the kitchen cooking some vegetarian delights!
+Away from school, Phil might be found with his wife and two daughters at the A’s game, on the frisbee field, camping in the mountains, or maybe in the kitchen cooking some vegetarian delights.

-Jodi has a B.S. in Mechanical Engineering from Clarkson University and a Masters degree in Secondary Education from San Francisco State University.
-She holds a secondary Mathematics teaching credential and has over 15 years teaching experience.
+Jodi has a BS in Mechanical Engineering from Clarkson University and a master’s degree in Secondary Education from San Francisco State University.
+She holds a secondary mathematics teaching credential and has over twenty years teaching experience.
 She has taught both high school and middle school math and engineering.
 Prior to starting her teaching career, Jodi worked as a design engineer for Pratt & Whitney Aircraft Engines.
 She is passionate about building girls’ confidence in math and science and excited to be the Director of the STEAM program.
-Jodi is a “maker” at heart and can often be found working on her sewing machine creating something new.
+Jodi is a maker at heart and can often be found working on her sewing machine creating something new.

 Lisa holds a Masters in Fine Arts and an M.A. in Theology & The Arts.
 She has a teaching credential, is a certified Yoga Education instructor, possesses a Yoga Alliance Teacher certification, and has many years of experience as an artist and educator.
 She has taught yoga, poetry, storytelling improvisation, dance, and movement.
 Lisa has taught at Athenian and Redwood Day School, the East Bay Center for Performing Arts, Cal Shakes- Summer Conservatory for Young Artists, and the College of Marin.

 A native from Mexico, Lupe has lived almost her entire life in Oakland, California.
-She graduated from U.C.
-Berkeley with a B.S. degree in Business Administration.
+She graduated from UC Berkeley with a BS in Business Administration.
 After many years of working in the financial services field, she returned to school to pursue an MBA from UC Davis.
 She joined JMSG in 2012 as the Finance and Development Associate.
 Aside from her many job responsibilities, she engages actively with the students here by supporting them in their extracurricular activities.
 She especially enjoys it when the students converse with her in Spanish.
 Her interests include international travel, running, bicycling, volunteering, and supporting Latinx-led organizations that serve the Latinx community.

-Shivani has over 10 years teaching experience.
-She received her B.A. in Economics with a minor in Business Administration from U.C.
-Berkeley as well as her M.A. in Education and teaching credential from U.C.
-Berkeley's Developmental Teacher Education (DTE) program.
+Shivani has over fifteen years teaching experience.
+She received her BA in Economics with a minor in Business Administration from UC Berkeley as well as her MA in Education and teaching credential from UC Berkeley's Developmental Teacher Education program.
 She is a returned Peace Corps volunteer who served in the Nicaraguan Ministry of Education and has traveled extensively across Latin America and South East Asia.
 Shivani began her Bay Area teaching career as a test prep instructor for both Kaplan and Compass Education Group and proceeded to teach at The Nueva School in Hillsborough, a blue ribbon school focusing on gifted education, design thinking, and social emotional learning.
 Most recently, she worked in Learning and Development at global design and innovation firm IDEO.
-She also serves on the board of Museum of Children's Arts in Oakland.
+She also served on the board for the Museum of Children's Arts in Oakland.
 When she is not at Julia Morgan, Shivani enjoys spending quality time with her two daughters, Nova and Azalea, and husband Eliah.
 She's always trying to find a balance between nesting at home and breathing fresh air outdoors!

 Chris is a Licensed Marriage and Family Therapist and specializes in working with adolescents.
-She earned her Bachelor’s Degree from the University of British Columbia in Vancouver and her Master’s Degree in Clinical Psychology from Antioch University in Santa Barbara, California.
-Chris received additional graduate training in School Psychology and School Counseling from Sacramento State University and St. Mary’s College in Moraga, California, where she earned her Pupil Personnel Credential in School Counseling (PPS).
-Additionally, Chris has a part-time private practice in Montclair Village and sees children, adolescents and families in need of support around issues such as depression, anxiety, social skills, challenging peer relationships, perfectionism, low self-esteem and challenging family dynamics.
-Chris enjoys working with school staff, parents and students at JMSG to help support girls in any challenging situation that might be impedingtheir social or emotional development during the middle school years and beyond.
-Highlights of her fifteen years of experience as a school counselor include: creating and implementing school-wide social-emotional curricula, providing individual and group counseling, and leading art therapy groups on self-esteem, body awareness, and social skills.
+She earned her bachelor’s degree from the University of British Columbia in Vancouver and master’s degree in Clinical Psychology from Antioch University in Santa Barbara.
+Chris received additional graduate training in School Psychology and School Counseling from Sacramento State University and St. Mary’s College in Moraga, where she earned her Pupil Personnel Credential in School Counseling.
+Additionally, Chris has a part-time private practice in Montclair Village and sees children, adolescents, and families in need of support around issues such as depression, anxiety, social skills, peer relationships, perfectionism, low self-esteem, and challenging family dynamics.
+Chris enjoys working with school staff, parents, and students at JMSG to provide support in any situation that might impede their social or emotional development during the middle school years and beyond.
+Highlights of her sixteen years of experience as a school counselor include creating and implementing school-wide social and emotional curricula, providing individual and group counseling, and leading art therapy groups on self-esteem, body awareness, and social skills.
 Ongoing training and consultation are an integral aspect of her clinical work, and she attends a monthly CBT consultation group that focuses specifically on children and adolescent treatments and best practices.
-Chris is an active member of the California Association of Marriage and Family Therapists (CAMFT), the National Associate of School Psychologists (NASP), and the Northern California Cognitive Behavior Therapy Association (NCCBT).
+Chris is an active member of the California Association of Marriage and Family Therapists, the National Associate of School Psychologists, and the Northern California Cognitive Behavior Therapy Association.
 In the summers, Chris attends various workshops to stay abreast of the emerging issues and the latest techniques relating to child and adolescent psychotherapy and counseling.
 When not at work, she delights in spending time with dogs and in nature.

-Katie has been the Director of Technology at JMSG since the first year.
-She teaches technology and media literacy to the girls and supports teachers with using technology in all classes.
-Katie received her B.A. from Trinity College and her California teaching credential from Chapman University.
-She also holds an M.A. in Teaching English to Speakers of Other Languages from the Monterey Institute of International Studies.
-In addition to her teaching experience, Katie worked at the Associated Press in Rome, was the senior planner for Western International Media, traded stock, taught brokers computer systems at Kidder, Peabody, and helped found two database software start-ups.
+Katie has been the Educational Director of Technology at JMSG since the founding years.
+She teaches technology and digital literacy and supports teachers with using technology in all classes.
+Katie received her BA from Trinity College and her California teaching credential from Chapman University.
+She also holds a MA in TESOL with a computer-assisted learning emphasis from the Middlebury Institute of International Studies in Monterey.
+In addition to her teaching experience, Katie worked at the Associated Press in Rome, was a senior media planner for Western International, traded stock, taught brokers computer systems at Kidder, Peabody, and helped found two database software start-ups.
 Her favorite diversions are coaching the JMSG robotics teams, launching rockets and drones with the STEAM teachers, avoiding short circuits in her wearable technologies art elective, and experimenting with the 3D printer.
 She has two daughters, both of whom graduated from JMSG.